robisonsantos/evm/README.md

     This will show all the erlang versions installed by evm on your system.

 - **download** (`$ evm download <version>`)
-    If the specified erlang version is available, this will download it from <http://www.erlang.org/download.html>, then evm will store it for future installation.
+    This will download the specified erlang version from <http://www.erlang.org/download.html>, then evm will store it in a cache for future installation.

 - **remove** (`$ evm remove <version>`)
-    If the specified erlang version has been cached on your system, this will remove it.
-If it has been installed, this will also uninstall it.
+    This will remove the specified erlang version from the cache; and if the specified erlang version was also installed, this will uninstall it.

 - **uninstall** (`$ evm uninstall <version>`)
-    If the specified erlang version has been installed on your system, this will uninstall it.
+    This will uninstall the specified erlang version--however it will remaine in the cache, and evm won't need to download it again to install it.

 - **cache** (`$ evm cache`)
-    This will list all erlang versions that have been either downloaded or installed by evm.
+    This will list all the erlang versions that have been downloaded by evm, but not necessarily installed.

 - **system** (`$ evm system`)
     If you have an erlang version installed outside evm, this will change the PATH to use that version.

 - **use** (`$ evm use <version>`)
-    This will change the PATH to use the specified erlang version--if it's installed.
+    This will change the PATH to use the specified erlang version--if it was installed.

 - **version** (`$ evm version`)
     This will show the current version of evm running on your machine.